gboehl/dynare/doc/manual/source/the-model-file.rst

         If passed, plot the decomposition of the opposite of the list of variables.
         If used in combination with :opt:`diff`, the ``diff`` operator is first applied.
         Default: not activated

+.. command:: squeeze_shock_decomposition [VARIABLE_NAME]...;

+    |br| For large models, the size of the information stored by shock
+    decompositions (especially various settings of realtime decompositions) may become huge.
+This command allows to squeeze this information in two possible ways:

+        * Automatic (default): only the variables for which plotting has been explicitly required with `plot_shock_decomposition` will have their decomposition left in `oo_` after this command is run;

+        * If a list of variables is passed to the command, then only those variables will have their decomposition left in `oo_` after this command is run.

 Calibrated Smoother
 ===================